Beating inflation is key. Why do you invest? Invariably, it is for the future.

 Trading in commodities can work--given that prices of consumer goods rise during inflation.
 Investing in consumer goods is not without risk and hence, should be carefully monitored.

 Beating inflation is essential to ensuring that you are capable of living the lifestyle that you enjoy even when you are not working.
 Only saving your income won’t achieve that.
 Because the Rs.
-1 lakh that you can spend today is going to get you less goods and services 10 years from now.
+1 lakh that you can spend today is going to get you fewer goods and services 10 years from now.

 Invest in dividend-paying equities